dabreegster/sjc_trips/README.md

 To run the type-checker to detect possible problems: `poetry run mypy main.py`

+## Summary of recommendations

+1. Transform raw data into a higher-level structure first
+2. Dataframes / 2D tables are not always the best tool
+3. Solve specific use cases, then try to generalize a solution later

 ## Methodology

 The input data represents people (with a unique `card_id`) tapping onto a bus.